ROCm/OpenFOAM_HMM/README.md

 2. PREFIX/ThirdParty-VERSION
    * this corresponds to the traditional approach
 3. PREFIX/ThirdParty-vAPI
-   * allows for an updated value of VERSION, *eg*, `v1906-myCustom`, without requiring a renamed ThirdParty.
-The API value would still be `1906` and the original `ThirdParty-v1906/` would be found.
+   * allows for an updated value of VERSION, *eg*, `v1912-myCustom`, without requiring a renamed ThirdParty.
+The API value would still be `1912` and the original `ThirdParty-v1912/` would be found.
 4. PREFIX/ThirdParty-API
    * this is the same as the previous example, but using an unadorned API value.
-This also makes sense if the chosen version name also uses the unadorned API value in its naming, *eg*, `1906-patch190131`, `1906.19W03`
+This also makes sense if the chosen version name also uses the unadorned API value in its naming, *eg*, `1912-patch190131`, `1912.19W03`
 5. PREFIX/ThirdParty-common
-   * permits maximum reuse for various versions, but only for experienced user who are aware of potential version incompatibilities
+   * permits maximum reuse for various versions, for experienced user who are aware of potential version incompatibilities

 If none of these directories are found to be suitable, it reverts to using PROJECT/ThirdParty as a dummy location (even if the directory